Quill-OS/scripts/README.md

 to make all commands work without issues, run `prepare_inkbox` to set some flags.
 The device will be rebooted

-If a command is needed and you don't have it, you will be promptet to install it. **If you are missing rust (the `cargo` command too) you need to install it manually.
+If a command is needed and you don't have it, you will be promptet to install it. **If you are missing rust (the `cargo` command too)** you need to install it manually.
+That's because there are many ways to install it (remote script, package manager)